dragoonius/dragoonius/README.md

 - 📫 How to reach me: joseph.helsing@gmail.com

-- 🔭 I’m currently working on moving into industry
+- 🔭 I’m currently working on learning how to use GitHub Classroom

 - 🌱 I’m currently training for a GCP certification and refreshing my ArcGIS knowledge